Jordan-Finlay/blog_online/README.md

 ## __While logged in__

-When logged in you can post blogs with a title, description and an image.
+When logged in you can post/blog with a title, description and an image.
 You can further update your post (with success messages).
-You can change your account settings such as;
+You can change your account settings such as change email/username or password.
-- email
-- username
-- password
+Everything is in the top right nav bar;

 <div align="center"><img src="assets/readme/loggedin.jpg" alt="An image showing navbar while logged in"></div>